|Nutritional Guidelines (per serving)|

 If you want to can the tomato juice, you'll need to add lemon juice (or citric acid) to increase its acidity.
 Most modern tomato varieties aren't acidic enough on their own, and by adding lemon juice you're changing the pH of the mixture.
 This ensures there's no room for harmful bacteria to grow.

-Label the jars with the date and keep in a dark, cool place.
+- Label the jars with the date and keep them in a dark, cool place.
 Tomato juice keeps for up to one year when canned properly.